 The supporter's role is to support the student and may not question the other party or any witnesses.
 The supporter may not speak on behalf of a student, nor be disruptive to the hearing.
 Supporters are not permitted to talk at a hearing, except to the student they are supporting and to state their name and role for an audio record.
 The student can request a break if additional time to talk privately with their supporter is needed.
 A supporter may be required to leave the proceedings if that supporter fails to follow the procedures of the board.

-For more information on how to prepare to be a support person visit the Office of Student Conduct, Rights, & Responsibilities.
+For more information on how to prepare to be a support person visit the office of student rights and responsibilities.